PrachetShah/Springboot-REST/README.md

-A Simple REST Application using Springboot utilising Java-Maven
+## A Simple REST Application using Springboot utilising Java-Maven

+#### To run the code(Using Maven):

+1. Install the dependencies needed to run the application and also downloading SNAPSHOT of production application `mvn install`

+2. After Installing using java command run the generated SNAPSHOT.jar file `java -jar .\target\demo-0.0.1-SNAPSHOT.jar`

+OR

+1. Directly run the `DemoApplication.java` to locally run the code and to publish changes as well